Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Regularised Flow matching on generalised data manifolds

 where $\G(x)$ is a local anisotropic covariance around $x$.
 We have chosen this flow path because it replaces the homogeneous, isotropic covariance in the conditional probability path (\ref{eq:ot_path}) by

 the displacement (optimal transport) interpolant between $\mu=\N(0,\I)$ and an anisotropic Gaussian centred at $x_1\sim \nu$ that is geometrically aligned with the data manifold.
-While above we presented the special case of a Gaussian initial density $\mu$, we also derive a general flow path valid for arbitrary $\mu,\nu$ (Appendix \ref{sec:any-dist}, Proposition \ref{arbitrarymunu}).
+In Appendix \ref{sec:any-dist} (Proposition \ref{arbitrarymunu}), we also derive the conditional probability paths valid for general $\mu,\nu$, illustrated in Fig. \ref{figure_1}d.

 Note that as an alternative to (\ref{eq:CDC-FM_flowpath}) one could consider the naïve data augmentation that replaces the training points by perturbed samples, $x^{(i)}\mapsto \N(x^{(i)},\,\G(x^{(i)}))$, and then uses FM flow paths (\ref{eq:ot_path}).
-However, as we prove, this approach is strictly different from (\ref{eq:CDC-FM_flowpath}) and generates suboptimal paths (Appendix \ref{section:dataaugmentation}, Theorem \ref{naiveaugmentation}).
+However, as we prove, this approach generates strictly suboptimal paths (Appendix \ref{section:dataaugmentation}, Theorem \ref{naiveaugmentation}).

-Our choice of flow path (\ref{eq:CDC-FM_flowpath}) provides an inductive bias in the FM model to learn the manifold.
+Armed with the new conditional path (\ref{eq:CDC_prob_path}), we may directly use the FM loss (\ref{eq:fm_loss}) to obtain the regularised velocity field.
+Compare Algorithms \ref{alg:flow-matching} and \ref{alg:flow-matching-modified} in Appendix \ref{app:pseudocode} for a condensed summary.
+A simple approximation shows that (\ref{eq:CDC-FM_flowpath}) provides an inductive bias for the learnt velocity field to approximate the data manifold.
 To see this, we substitute our flow path (\ref{eq:CDC-FM_flowpath}) into the FM loss (\ref{eq:fm_loss}), noting that the target velocity is $\tfrac{d}{dt}\psi_t(X_0|X_1=x_1) = x_1 + \big[ \G(x_1)^{1/2} - \I\big] X_0$.
 The random part (second term) can be approximated to leading order as $\big[ \G(x_1)^{1/2} - \I\big] X_0\sim \N(0, \I - 2\G(x_1)^{1/2} + \G(x_1)) \simeq \N(0, \I - \G(x_1))$.
-This means that if $\G(x_1)$ approximates the projection map onto the local tangent space, the dominant contributions to the velocity are approximately perpendicular (Fig. \ref{figure_1}e), minimising tangential flows (Fig. \ref{figure_1}c), which are associated with memorisation \cite{achilli_losing_2024}.
+This means that if $\G(x_1)$ approximates the projection map onto the local tangent space, the dominant contributions to the velocity are approximately perpendicular (Fig. \ref{figure_1}e), minimising tangential flows (Fig. \ref{figure_1}c), which are associated with memorisation \citep{achilli_losing_2024}.